matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 </div>

-Before signing the contract, you will have information in hand about the work [refer to Pre-acquisition Guidelines checklist].
+Before signing the contract, you will have information in hand about the work [refer to <a href="#pre-gather">Pre-acquisition Guidelines checklist</a>].
 You will already have considered the installation details, long-term preservation and exhibition requirements, future technological developments, as well as condition assessment.
 At this moment you might also wish to secure a Copyright Licence between you, the new owner of the work and the Copyright Holder.
 Although the artist normally retains the copyright in the work, you may want to secure rights to produce images and copies of the work for a range of purposes from publicity to preservation.
 Two copies of each agreement document are sent to the Seller for signature.
 Each party should retain one fully signed original.

 Please note the following: